tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

 <footer>Kamakshi Rajagopal, Peter B. Sloep<cite> <a href="https://www.researchgate.net/publication/220167767_Understanding_personal_learning_networks_Their_structure_content_and_the_networking_skills_needed_to_optimally_use_them">https://www.researchgate.net/publication/220167767_Understanding_personal_learning_networks_Their_structure_content_and_the_networking_skills_needed_to_optimally_use_them</a></cite></footer>
 </blockquote><script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

 This is the north star for LinkedIn - to be a place where networks and learning come together into communities of practice.
-Enabling everyone to use LinkedIn as a personal learning network:
+Enabling everyone to use LinkedIn to create a personal learning network:

 ![](/images/2024-03-21-14-23-12.png)